phil-levis/dam-bigmem25/main.typ

 // To address these challenges, many papers have proposed decoupling memory from compute elements, allowing many CPUs to share large, disaggregated pools of memory.

 We propose the opposite approach.
 Rather than create large,  shared, homogenous memories, systems explicitly break memory up into smaller slices more tightly coupled with compute elements.
-Leveraging advances in 2.5D/3D integration, this compute-memory node provisions private local memory, enabling accesses of node-exclusive data through micrometer-scale distances, and dramatically reduced access cost.
-In-package memory elements support shared state within a processor, providing far better bandwidth and energy-efficiency than DRAM, which is used as main memory for large working sets and cold data.
+Leveraging advances in monolithic/2.5D/3D integration, this compute-memory node provisions private local memory, enabling accesses of node-exclusive data through micrometer-scale distances, and dramatically reduced access cost.
+In-package memory elements support shared state within a processor, providing far better bandwidth and energy-efficiency than off-package DRAM, which is used as main memory for large working sets and cold data.
 Hardware's making memory capacities and distances explicit allows software to efficiently compose this hierarchy, managing data placement and movement.

 // need to include that we still have shared memory (eg., on-package HBM and DIMMs; local 3D integrated memories provide each chiplet with expanded capacity with lower latency ...)